naxrevlis/useful-tools/README.md

 - [zato](https://github.com/zatosource/zato) - The next generation ESB and application server written in Python and released under a commercial-friendly LGPL license

+### Build tools
+- [Earthly](https://earthly.dev) - Earthly is a syntax for defining your build.
+It works with your existing build system